HireAbo/awesome-interview-questions-5000-jobs/Business and Management/Project Management/Scrum Master.md

 Welcome to the Scrum Master Interview Preparation !
 This resource is designed to help you ace your Scrum Master interviews with confidence.

+A Scrum Master is an integral role in the field of project management, specifically within the Agile framework.
+As a Scrum Master, your primary responsibility is to facilitate the smooth and efficient implementation of Scrum practices within a team.
+You will act as a servant leader, guiding and supporting the team in adhering to Scrum principles, ensuring that they understand and follow the Scrum framework.
+Additionally, you will be responsible for removing any obstacles or impediments that may hinder the team's progress, promoting collaboration and communication, and ensuring that the team continuously improves its performance.
+A Scrum Master plays a crucial role in driving successful project delivery while fostering a culture of agility and continuous improvement.

 ## 🚀 Overview

 Whether you're a seasoned Scrum Master or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Scrum Master interviews to help you prepare and succeed.